postmanlabs/labs-docs/src/pages/docs/administration/migrating-to-v8.md

 <img alt="Migrate v6 to v7.35.6" src="https://assets.postman.com/postman-docs/migrate-v6-to-v7.36.5.jpg"/>

 Once the update is complete, you will be on Postman v7.36.5.
 This is the gateway version to update to v8.
-See [upgrading to v8](docs/administration/migrating-to-v8/#upgrading-to-v8-as-an-individual) to update to Postman v8.
+See [upgrading to v8](#upgrading-from-v7-to-v8) to update your app to Postman v8.

 ### Upgrading from v6 as a team